New York Divorce Essentials

 - Five children: no less than 35%

-DRL 240 1-b(c)(3) provides that for the combined adjusted gross income over $130,000, child support shall be calculated using either the factors listed in DRL 240 1-b(f) or the percentages under DRL 240 1-b(b)(3).
+DRL 240 1-b(c)(3) provides that for the combined adjusted gross income over $143,000 (or current cap), child support shall be calculated using either the factors listed in DRL 240 1-b(f) or the percentages under DRL 240 1-b(b)(3).
 Initially, it was understood that for the court to apply the percentages past $80,000, the reasons must satisfy the factors of DRL 240 1-b(f).
 But in Cassano v.
-Cassano 85 NY2d 649 (Court of Appeals, 1995), the court ruled that it was not necessary to state the factors of DRL 240 1-b(f) in order to apply the percentages past $141,000, but instead simply articulate a reason why it was doing so.
+Cassano 85 NY2d 649 (Court of Appeals, 1995), the court ruled that it was not necessary to state the factors of DRL 240 1-b(f) in order to apply the percentages past the cap, but instead simply articulate a reason why it was doing so.

 (c) High Income Cases

 For high income cases, the court may set a cap which falls over the statutory cap but less than the total combined income.
 In Kaplan v Kaplan, 21 A.D.3d 993,(2nd Dept. 2005) Appellate Division affirmed the lower court's holding in applying CSSA guidelines to a combined income of $300,000 when the combined income was over $400,000.
 However, as there was an annual award of maintenance of $90,000 per year, the Appellate Division corrected the lower court's child support calculation and deducted that amount from the $300,000 cap pursuant to DRL 240 1-b(b)(5)(vii).
-However, these cases were decided before the cap was raised from $80,000 to $130,000, with an automatic adjustment built in.
+However, these cases were decided before the cap was raised in 2010 from $80,000 to $130,000, with an automatic adjustment built in.
 The older cases still provide guidance to the court, , but do not necessarily carry the same weight as the legislature has now set the new cap.

 (d) Calculate Each Parents Pro Rata Share of Child Support